 Industry Vertical: Transport

 How can we forget Anthony when we are talking about B2B influencers in Singapore.
 Anthony Tan is the CEO and co-founder of Grab.
 Grab is a popular ride-hailing company that has expanded its business into the Southeast Asia region.
 This company needs no further mention of its success and achievements throughout their years of operations.
-Anthony is definitely influencing business executive’s opinions and currently, he has 27,709 followers on LinkedIn hearing his thoughts.
+Anthony is definitely influencing business executive’s opinions and currently, he has 27,709 followers on hearing his thoughts.
 He regularly shares his thoughts on transportation and mobility in the region, and talks about digital transformation.
 Anthony is also a popular pick to speak at events advocating innovation, technology and mobility.
 Although Anthony preserves his personal life fairly well on social media (he privates his twitter account), however, you can follow Grab’s Facebook account for more updates on the latest development at Grab.
 Anthony is certainly a B2B influencer in Singapore you will want to follow!

 Lim Der Shing – Cofounder of JobsCentral and AngelCentral